reflex-dev/reflex-web/docs/state/overview.md

 ## State Basics

-The base state is defined as a class that inherits from `rx.State`.
+In your reflex app, a base state is defined as a class that inherits from `rx.State`.

 ```python
 import reflex as rx